 Don’t Forget to Take Care of Your Body

 We often spend money and time on the face but neglect the body.
-The body is prone to dryness, itching, dullness, and hyperpigmentation in the same way the face is.
+The body can be prone to dryness, itching, dullness, and hyperpigmentation in the same way the face is.
 Focus on using gentle cleansers on the body and the hands.
 My favorite body cleansers include Dove body wash and Olay Nourishing Body Wash with B3.
 My favorite hand cleanser is Aesop hand cleanser (worth the splurge).
 My favorite hand sanitizers are EOS and Dove, and my favorite hand cream is La Roche-Posay Cicaplast.
 All of these products are skin focused with protective and nourishing ingredients.

 Take Care of Yourself

 You’ve, of course, heard the phrase “Your skin is the largest organ in your body.”
 The key here is that your skin is part of your body.
 What you eat, how much your sleep, and how you release stress all impact your overall health and your skin health.
 The line between self-care and skincare has become blurred in the wrong direction.
-Wearing a face mask may or may not help sustain you through another week, but a good night’s rest or a hardy laugh will support your skin health.
+Wearing a face mask may or may not help sustain you through another week, but a good night’s rest will support your skin health.

 Your skin barrier is a precious friend that protects you from all things bad in the world while also holding onto precious, life-necessary water.
 However, our outside environment and skincare routines are taking a toll on our skin barrier.
 The new wave of skin-barrier-friendly skincare products are an opportunity for a skincare reset, with a new focus on curating a functional, gentle, effective, and enjoyable routine.